ga-wdi-boston/ember-object/README.md

 Inside this repo, run `ember serve --proxy` to launch your app; then, load up `localhost:4200` in your browser, and open up the inspector to the Console.
-In the console window, create a new Ember Class called 'Pet' with properties `name` and `age` and methods `eat` and `sleep` (which return, respectively, 'nom nom nom' and 'zzz').
+Write a script that will create a new Ember Class called 'Pet', with properties `name` and `age` and methods `eat` and `sleep` (which return, respectively, 'nom nom nom' and 'zzz').
 Instantiate that Ember Class by creating a new Pet object with name 'Bruce' and age '9'.
-From the console, change Bruce's age to 10, and print out Bruce's new age using `console.log`.
+Change Bruce's age to 10, and print out Bruce's new age using `console.log`.
+Copy your script into the console to run it.
+Do you get the expected results?

-Next, create a new Ember Class called 'Dog'; it should have a new method, `bark`, which prints out the text 'arf'.
+Next, add a new Ember Class called 'Dog' to your script; it should have a new method, `bark`, which prints out the text 'arf'.
-Create a new Dog object with name 'Jellybeans' and age '7'.
-Call Jellybeans's `bark` method.
+Create a new Dog object with name 'Jellybeans' and age '7', and call Jellybeans's `bark` method.

-When you finish, tilt your laptop screen down.
+Finally, rerun your script in the console.
+Did it work correctly?

 ## Computed Properties